 The whole staff receive an annual update in September at the INSET Day to serve as a refresher.
 This will include any updates to the policy, staff changes and reminders of processes.
+This is delivered by the safeguarding team.

 New Staff, Volunteers & Governors